-AGENDA ITEM # 2
+AGENDA ITEM # 4

-- 4. The historical context of the existing building shall be preserved either though renovation and adaptive re-use, or through construction of a new structure that would similarly add value to the community. - 5.
-A welcoming approach shall be visible from the existing vehicle bridge over Adobe Creek. - 6.
+- 5. A welcoming approach shall be visible from the existing vehicle bridge over Adobe Creek. - 6.
 User groups of up to 60 people at a time shall be accommodated, with a mix of storage, office, meeting rooms and a space to display period photos and small memorabilia related to the original residential use. - 7.
 A kitchen to prepare meals. - 8.
 The main meeting rooms shall be capable of displaying various media for group or education sessions. - 9.
 A loading/unloading area shall be provided near the building and ADA accessible parking.